 Many companies are profit first above all else but many seed companies have a true belief and mission when it comes to selling organic seeds and even heirloom seeds.
 This is because they have an ethical understanding of what is best for people and the planet.

 This goes a long way with me and many other gardeners who believe the same way.
 We need to reduce the use of GMO seeds in order to reduce the amount of herbicides and pesticides contaminating our air, water, and soil.

-It it also nice when the seed company your purchasing from has the seeds you want in stock when you need them.
-This isn’t the most important thing to me as there are many small privately owned seed businesses that just can’t possible have as many seeds or varieties of seeds in stock at all times like the larger companies.
+It is also nice when the seed company you’re purchasing from has the seeds you want in stock when you need them.
+This isn’t the most important thing to me as there are many small privately owned seed businesses that just can’t possibly have as many seeds or varieties of seeds in stock at all times like the larger companies.